davidkonrad/suneditor-emojis/README.md

 # suneditor-emojis

-Add a unicode emojis submenu to the SunEditor toolbar.
-It comes with several useful features :
+Add a Unicode Emojis submenu to the SunEditor toolbar.
+The plugin comes with several useful features :

 ![alt text](assets/sample.png)

-- Test for local browser support; only emojis the browser actually supports are shown.
-By that any possible emoji are shown, except those the browser for some reason is unable to render (for example because it is an older browser)
+- Test for local browser support, also trims out fallbacks; by that the browsers entire range is used without showing "odd" emojis

 - A built-in cache speeds up loading and rendering